-A calculation of Doppler is made based on the rotation of the earth for your latitude and a calculation that takes into account the velocity of the moon as it moves between apogee and perigee.
+A simple calculation of Doppler is made based on the rotation of the earth for your latitude.
+I was forced to remove a calculation that took into account the velocity of the moon as it moved between apogee and perigee due to memory limitations.
+For portable operation it will give a fair indication of Doppler, while home stations may want to run an external program such as Doug VK3UM's EME Planner 2009 for a more accurate calculation.
 The display is for Home/Home Doppler shift in Hz.

-(38) Park mode
+(37) Park mode